arkmanager/ark-server-tools/README.md

 * soft nofile 100000
 * hard nofile 100000
 ```
-Add the following line to /etc/pam.d/common-session:
+Add the following line to /etc/pam.d/common-session (Debian/Ubuntu) or /etc/pam.d/system-auth (RHEL/CentOS/Fedora):
 ```
 session required pam_limits.so
 ```

+After these edits, you'll need to restart your bash session or reconnect to your SSH shell.

 ## Install ARK Server Tools